Orangutan: Reproduction and development

 Unlike females of other non-human great ape species, orangutans do not exhibit sexual swellings to signal fertility.
 A female first gives birth around 15 years of age and they have a six- to nine-year interbirth interval, the longest among the great apes.
 Gestation is around nine months long and infants are born at a weight of 1.5–2 kg.
 Usually only a single infant is born; twins are a rare occurrence.
 Unlike many other primates, male orangutans do not seem to practise infanticide.
 This may be because they cannot ensure they will sire a female's next offspring, because she does not immediately begin ovulating again after her infant dies.
 There is evidence that females with offspring under six years old generally avoid adult males.

 Females do most of the caring of the young.
-The mother will carry the infant while travelling, suckle it and sleep with it.
-During its first four months, the infant is almost never without physical contact and clings to its mother's belly.
-In the following months, the amount of physical contact the infant has with its mother declines.
-When an orangutan reaches the age of one-and-a-half years, its climbing skills improve and it will travel through the canopy holding hands with other orangutans, a behaviour known as "buddy travel".
+During its first four months, the infant clings to its mother's belly for transport, though its physical dependency on her declines after that.
+When an orangutan reaches the age of one-and-a-half years, its can travel with other orangutans while holding hands, a behaviour known as "buddy travel".
 After two years of age, juvenile orangutans will begin to move away from their mothers temporarily.
 They reach adolescence at six or seven years of age and are able to live alone but retain some connections with their mothers.
 Females may nurse their offspring for up to eight years, which is more than any other mammal.
 Typically, orangutans live over 30 years both in the wild and in captivity.